-Allowance for impairment loss on trade receivables

-Where receivables are outstanding beyond normal trading terms, the likelihood of recovery of these receivables is assessed by management.
+Allowance for impairment loss on trade receivables Where receivables are outstanding beyond normal trading terms, the likelihood of recovery of these receivables is assessed by management.
 This assessment is based on supportable past collection history and historical write-offs of bad debts.
-The allowance for impairment loss is outlined in Note 10.
+The allowance for impairment loss is outlined estimates and assumptions.